emmanuelrouxfr/deep_learning_motion_mask_segmentation/README.md

 ## This repository has several usages :

- 1- Use our trained model on the data we provide, as a proof of concept.
+ 1- Use our trained models on the data we provide, as a proof of concept : (a) multi-planar UNet and (b) 3D-UNet.

  2- Test our trained model on your data, to get the motion mask segmentations on your data.